Cases

 Importing Cases

-A System Administrator can import Cases in bulk via the Import system using the Recovery Case Import option.
+A System Administrator can add and/or update Cases in bulk via the Import system using the Recovery Case Import option.

 Reports